Annapurna Base Camp short Trek 11 Days

 • Max.
 Altitude3,230m/10,598ft

-On this day we set off on the journey to Annapurna Base Camp via Machapuchhre.
+On this day, we embarked on the journey to Annapurna Base Camp via Machapuchhre.
 The trek starts with a gradual ascent through a river bed and then over a steep trail over the mountainside.
-It takes a little more effort and energy on the hike from Bagar to Machapuchhre Base Camp.
-The base camp offers rewards with the fantastic views of the Machapuchhre along with Mt.
+It takes a little more effort and energy to hike from Bagar to Machapuchhre Base Camp.
+The base camp offers rewards with fantastic views of the Machapuchhre along with Mt.
 Hiunchuli, Annapurna South, Annapurna I, Annapurna III, Gandharvachuli, and Gangapurna.
 Further, we cross the tree line as we enter Annapurna Sanctuary on our way to Annapurna Base Camp.
 The views of the south face of Annapurna appear towering above us.
 The sanctuary offers a dynamic view without anything hindering the 360-degree panorama.
-When we reach Annapurna Base Camp, you will be mesmerized by the stupendous view of Machapuchhre, Annapurna South, Annapurna I, and Homunculi among other peaks.
+When we reach Annapurna Base Camp, you will be mesmerized by the breathtaking view of Machapuchhre, Annapurna South, Annapurna I, and Homunculi, among other peaks.
+Overnight at Annapurna Base Camp.

 • AccommodationGuesthouse/Teahouse